azoff/bpm/README.md

 I still plan on doing a lot more to make _bpm_ awesome.
 Here are some of the things coming up:

 - Get the MSFT CDN and CDNJS catalog in packages.js
-- Add an uninstall method (this might not be worth it...)
 - Add documentation for utils and flags
 - Add tests for auxiliary and prototyping functions
 - Make a better looking home page
+- Add a custom domain for the home page
 - Get some press on this bad boy